Yami1106/my-first-repo/README.md

 # my-first-repo
-practice account for learning Git
+practice learning Git

+This is my first experience using Git commands, and I've created this repository to experiment with version control.